yafyx/tidyf/README.md

    - Regenerate analysis (different model) — choose another provider/model
    - Cancel
 5. **Moves files** - Organizes files into target directory structure

+## Smart Folder Detection

+tidyf automatically detects existing folders in your target directory and instructs the AI to prefer them.
+This ensures:

+- **Consistency across models** - Different AI models will use the same folder names
+- **No duplicate folders** - Won't create "Screenshots" if "Screen Captures" already exists
+- **Respects your structure** - Extends your existing organization rather than overwriting it

+The tool scans up to 3 levels deep and includes up to 100 existing folders in the AI context.

 ## Examples